 “We shouldn't put all the burden on saying 'It's the woman's fault for not speaking up for herself.'
 But it's also true that we need to learn to speak up for ourselves.
 And collectively we also can do a lot.
 If wherever we work, we just tell each other how much we get paid, we can find out what's unjust.

 “Also, we need to think about what's called ‘comparable worth.’
-The classic example is that people who park cars get paid more than people in childcare centers.
+The classic example is that people who park cars get paid more than people in childcare centres.
 It isn't that we care for our cars more than our babies.
 It's that one group is men, and the other group is mostly women.”

 Women can be their own worst critics.
 Personally, of themselves, but then also of each other.
 Do you think that's one of the reasons that we haven't broken down all the glass ceilings?